Sinus Surgery Costs Explained

 Sinus surgery can seem like an incredibly invasive procedure that forces you to put your life on hold in order to recover.
 However, the time spent recovering from the procedure is minimal in comparison to the lifelong benefits of being able to breathe normally without constant congestion and sinus pain.

 After sinus surgery, you will need to take about a week off from work to get plenty of bed rest and help the healing process.
 You will also be responsible for carefully cleaning and caring for your new-and-improved nose.
-Although a minor inconvenience, remember the dramatic changes that sinus surgery can have on your respiratory system and general well-being level.
+Although a minor inconvenience, remember the dramatic changes that sinus surgery can have on your respiratory system and to your level of general well-being.

 Talk to your doctor about the best time to schedule the procedure, making sure you give yourself adequate time to recover peacefully and without disturbance.